 Atomic quantum simulation has proven an important tool for probing the characteristics of TIs, because it allows researchers greater control and greater possibilities for exploring regimes not currently accessible in real materials.
 Finely tuned laser beams are used to trap ultracold rubidium atoms (about a billion times colder than room temperature) in a lattice structure that precisely simulates the structure of ideal materials.

-Alex An, a physics graduate student working under Assistant Professor Bryce Gadway at Illinois, is lead author of the study, "Direct observation of chiral currents and magnetic reflection in atomic flux lattices," recently published in
+Alex An, a physics graduate student working under Assistant Professor Bryce Gadway at Illinois, is lead author of the study, "Direct observation of chiral currents and magnetic reflection in atomic flux lattices," recently published in Science Advances.

 The 2-D integer quantum Hall system in real materials is characterized by a magnetic field that causes electrons to make closed trajectories--such as a simple closed square orbit around four sites of a two-dimensional square lattice--in order to acquire a phase shift known as an Aharonov-Bohm phase.
 The magnitude of this phase shift depends on the strength of the magnetic field enclosed by the trajectory.